fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/BasicComponentCreation-Components.md

 ## The Creator Function ##

 All components have a **creator function**: a public function that is invoked to instantiate the component.
-In general, the framework will instantiate the creator function for you automatically, given the component's default options.
+The framework will instantiate the creator function for you automatically, given the component's default options.
 When your component is registered as a [subcomponent](../SubcomponentDeclaration.md) of another, the framework will also take responsibility for calling the creator function for you automatically.
 In the rare case you need to construct a component directly using a JavaScript function call, Infusion components have a standardized function signature:

-* plain, **evented** and **model** components accept a single argument: options
+* plain and **model** components accept a single argument: options
 * **view** and **renderer** components accept two arguments: container and options

 _(We'll get into what these arguments are soon.)_

-Creator functions can be defined in one of two ways

-1. using [IoC - Inversion of Control](../to-do/IoCInversionOfControl.md): The framework will create the function according to your specifications
-2. directly: You write the function yourself - *this option is not recommended, and the ability to do this will be removed in Infusion 2.0*

 ### Using IoC ###